 Colleges do look at an applicant’s entire high school transcript, but they also love to see growth.
-So if your teenager got low grades early in high school encourage him to finish strong.
+So if your teenager got low grades early in high school, encourage them to finish strong.
 That’s a trend admissions officers like to see.

 4. There are no “right” extra-curricular activities.

 Some parents ask, “What activities do colleges like?”
-The answer: Colleges like what your teenager likes—and they especially like what your teenager is passionate about—whether that’s sports, debate, cooking, or Medieval reenactment.
+The answer: Colleges like what your teenager likes—and they especially like what your teenager is passionate about and committed to—whether that’s sports, debate, cooking, or Medieval reenactment.
 Also, two to three activities is plenty.

-6. Encourage your teenager to focus on what she can control.
+6. Encourage your teenager to focus on what they can control.

 Grades, test scores, the essay, letters of recommendation.
 These are the aspects of the college process your teenager can improve.

-7. And discourage your teenager from worrying about what she can’t control.
+7. And discourage your teenager from worrying about what they can’t control.